wwselleck/treats/README.md

   }
 }
 ```

+2. A TreatSourceItemLoader, which loads TreatItems for a given TreatSourceDefinition

 ##### Treat
 A Treat is an "instance" of a TreatSource, providing the configuration necessary to the source